The PC 6300 was in fact an Olivetti M24 sold under the ATT brand.

 The design of the chassis was interesting; the motherboard was accessed by removing the bottom cover of the system unit, exposing the entire motherboard.
 A daughterboard in the upper section of the system unit carried hardware for the expansion slots, and housed the drives.
 I still have one of these boxed away in my basement, with a side-attached hard drive chassis that could carry a full-height 5.25" hard disk.
 Mine has a 72 MB Seagate, about 5 pounds and $650 at the time, that dims the lights while it spins up ;-). and makes a loud clunk when the mechanical brake kicks in during power down.

-John (United States)
+Don Gray (United States)

 BUILT IN LANGUAGE